DN1999/Mathematical-Operation/README.md

 # Mathematical-Operation
-The Console Based Application done in January 2020 and Export as Application Here Details About the Projects Functionality.
+The Console Based Application done in January 2020 and Export as Application.

+Here Details About the Projects Functionality.

  Main Menu Options: